Sauceke/BepInEx.LoveMachine/docs/README.md

 ℹ️ **Every supported device works with every game.
 No exceptions.**

+⚠ **The devices listed under Oscillators have no positional feedback.
+They don't know which way is up and down, so they can't accurately sync to in-game characters.
+If you want to buy a device that can, you're looking for something under Strokers.**

 The [LoveMachine.Experiments] plugin also adds experimental support for two depth sensing devices ([Lovense Calor] and the [Hotdog]) to Koikatsu and Koikatsu Sunshine.